MiragianCycle/open_stories/The10Commands/The10Commands.md

 # The 10 Commands

 ## Logline/Summary
-[A desperate man leading a group of survivors through a post climate apocalyptic future, chances upon an ancient computer that promises to help him revive civilization]
+A desperate man leading a group of survivors through a post climate apocalyptic future, chances upon an ancient computer that promises to help him revive civilization.

+### Research

+- Click [here](The10Commands/ResearchNotes/The10CommandsResearch.md) for research and world-building details.

 ## Section 1
 [Start of your story.
 This can be divided into multiple sections and subsections as needed.]